-- Be at least 31 years old or not older than 62 at the beginning of the four-year program.
+- Be at least 31 years old or not older than 62 at the beginning of aspirancy.

 - Be a practicing Roman Catholic and active in a Sacramento Diocese parish for five consecutive years or more.

-- Have demonstrated leadership abilities either within the parish or community organizations.
+- Have demonstrated leadership abilities within the parish and/or community organizations.